 - Successfully pass an emissions test, if applicable.

 - Make out a check or money order made payable to the BMV for your renewal fee.

 - Mail your renewal notice and renewal fee to the address listed on your renewal notice in the provided preprinted envelope.

-You should receive your renewed registration materials in 10 business days.
+You should receive your renewed registration materials in 14 days.

 Renew in Person

 Registering in person is a good option if you need to get your registration right away.

 Depending on your location, you may have a number of renewal places: